Attract top STEM talent with competitive salaries!

 This long-standing cultural association impacts young girls pursuing STEM related topics at school, higher education and then when entering the STEM working market, women make up just 22% of the STEM UK workforce.

 The deeply convoluted cultural impact of gender associations within STEM has been argued as a very impactful factor when setting salaries for those women who are in STEM, causing them to be undervalued compared to their counterparts and to also have confidence issues in their own self evaluation and salary expectations.

 Ensuring your recruitment strategies are designed with equality, diversity and inclusion in mind and investing in some bias training for your hiring managers will help to offset the gender pay gap.
 As will having a standardised approach to setting salaries when assessing roles and candidates.
 This is where engaging a specialist STEM recruiter can benefit you, they can advise on how best to approach setting salaries for STEM roles based on market insight and a thorough understanding of the role bias plays in recruiting and how to address it.

 Talk to IntaPeople today about your STEM salaries

-If you’re looking to create a holistic recruitment strategy to attract top STEM talent with a competitive salary offering and attractive employee benefits scheme, IntaPeople can help you!
+If you’re looking to create a holistic recruitment strategy to attract top STEM talent with a competitive stem field salary offering and attractive employee benefits scheme, IntaPeople can help you!